On this page

-Paying expenses can also reduce the total value of an SMSF and the account balances of its members – in turn reducing their TSBs.
+Paying expenses can also reduce the total value of an SMSF and the account balances of its members – in turn reducing their individual TSBs.

 Common SMSF expenses include the SMSF supervisory levy, audit and actuarial fees, operating expenses (such as management and administration fees), investment-related expenses (such as brokerage and bank fees), and accounting fees to prepare and lodge the fund’s annual return.